ZhangHanDong/rails_markitup/README.markdown

     = stylesheet_link_tag :markitup
     = javascript_include_tag :markitup

+    or you can use another highlight css:

+    = stylesheet_link_tag :markitup_shiny

 d.
 In your textarea , simple\_form\_for exapmle:

     = form.input :content, :as => :text, :input_html => {:id => 'markdown'}